Careers in PL/SQL – Introduction

 You may also end up working as a full stack developer as your roles and responsibilities can range from managing the backend to managing the front end of the application.

-If you find yourself doing well in UNIX, you can also see your graph getting transitioned into security domain or as tech operation analyst.
+If you find yourself doing well in UNIX, you can also see your graph getting transitioned into the security domain or as tech operation analyst.

 The primary role one can expect by opting PL/SQL is the developer role.